Are you looking for simple, but powerful meditation techniques?

 This assumption is completely wrong, due to lack of enough information.

 Meditation has been practiced everywhere in the world for thousands of years ago.
-It has been practiced in both the East and the West in various forms and for various purposes.
+It has been practiced in both the East and in the West in various forms and for various purposes.

 I do not want to convince you to meditate.
 It is your choice whether you want to learn how to meditate.